Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 - Make sure the ricotta has been properly strained overnight (see the section below on how to strain ricotta).

-- Add the ricotta, powdered sugar, cinnamon, and vanilla to a bowl and beat until it is smooth and well combined.
+- Add the ricotta, powdered sugar, cinnamon, and vanilla to a bowl and beat until smooth and well combined.

 - Add the chocolate chips to the ricotta mixture and stir until evenly distributed.